+- For60 MHz channel bandwidth, place 60 MHz carrier with ON-OFF-ON pattern for non-contiguous transmission at the upper edge of the BS channel bandwidth for the carrier adjacent to the upper Base Station RF Bandwidth edge and 60 MHz carrier with ON-OFF-ON pattern for non-contiguous transmission at the lower edge of the BS channel bandwidth for the carrier adjacent to the lower Base Station RF Bandwidth edge.

-- For band n46 and n96 operation, place two carriers (according to 4.7.2) at the upper edge of the BS channel bandwidth for the carrier adjacent to the upper Base Station RF Bandwidth edge and two carriers at the lower edge of the BS channel bandwidth for the carrier adjacent to the lower Base Station RF Bandwidth edge.
+- For 80MHz channel bandwidth, place 80 MHz carrier with ON-OFF-OFF-ON pattern for non-contiguous transmission at the upper edge of the BS channel bandwidth for the carrier adjacent to the upper Base Station RF Bandwidth edge and 80 MHz carrier with ON-OFF-OFF-ON pattern for non-contiguous transmission at the lower edge of the BS channel bandwidth for the carrier adjacent to the lower Base Station RF Bandwidth edge.